 In care facilities, staff members might use terms that you are unfamiliar with.
 Many of these terms might be medical terms that relate to the care of your loved one.
 Other common nursing home terms refer to administrative terms.
 Also, they relate to how the facility operates.
 In order to understand your loved one’s treatment and make sure that they have the best care possible in a nursing home or a similar facility, you should understand these basic nursing home terms.
 Also, you might find these terms on our website.
-Understanding these terms can also help you understand certain articles on this blog.

 Administrative and Legal Terms